Toyota Yaris hatchback

 Higher-mileage drivers will be better off with the diesel engine, which is a lot smoother and offers plenty of power.
 For those that can afford the higher list price, the hybrid model performs well and offers outstanding economy and CO2 emissions.

 Price, value for money & options

 All Yaris models except the base-level T2 come with air-conditioning, Bluetooth connectivity and a reversing camera fitted as standard, as well as alloy wheels and a touchscreen entertainment system, too.
 Sat-nav is an added extra but is reasonably priced, while sporty SR cars add on a roof spoiler and firmer sports suspension.
-Top-of-the-range T Spirit models are certainly pricey but do come with a panoramic sunroof, automatic headlights and dual-zone climate control.
+Top-of-the-range T Spirit models are certainly pricey but do come with a panoramic sunroof, automatic headlights and dual-zone climate control – so if you can stretch to the list price, you'll be sure to get a lot of kit for your cash.
 Resale value is typically strong, with plenty of models for sale on the UK used car market so you should get a good price when you do come to sell.

 What the others say